rawilk/laravel-form-components/docs/components/date-picker.md

 ## Installation

-We recommend that you install and compile the JavaScript libraries before you deploy to production:
+While the `date-picker` component works out-of-the-box when you've [set the directives](/docs/laravel-form-components/v1/installation#directives), we recommend that you install and compile the JavaScript libraries before you deploy to production:

 - [Alpine.js](https://github.com/alpinejs/alpine) `^2.7`
 - [Flatpickr](https://flatpickr.js.org/) `4.6.3`